gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- This product id should be saved and used to populate productId parameter in the API request for submitting reviews in Section 3.2

 - RECOMMENDING: When gtio://recommend/[product_id] is navigated to in the webview, the api should make an API request
-	- The request endpoint is: /rest/v4/get-product-info/[productId]
+	- The request endpoint is: /rest/v4/product/[productId]
+		- **NOTE** this endpoint changed in name on 2.1.12
 	- The request response is:

 ```